Kufre-eyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the script  prints the result of POWER divided by DIVIDE, followed by a new line.
+the script displays the result BREATH to the power of LOVE